VeryGoodErotica/geekPub/README.md

 UUID has no cost associated with it, nor does it have a central registry.
 It is simply a hex encoded 128-bit random number with some dashes inserted.
-As long as your operating system pRNG is not broken, you can have *extremely* high confidence the same UUID is not already in use elsewhere.
+As long as your operating system pRNG is not broken, you can have *extremely* high confidence the same UUID is not already in use elsewhere, there are literally 3.4 X 10^38 possible UUID value, duplicates when generated via a quality pRNG will not happen.

 If and when you do decide to get an actual ISBN, you can change your Unique Identifier to that ISBN in the future, but note that doing so will mean that